rapidsai/docs/docs/releases/hotfix.md

 Operations
 {: .label .label-purple}

+## Related docs

+* Hotfix [versioning]({{ site.baseurl }}docs/resources/versions)
+* Major and minor [releases]({{ site.baseurl }}docs/releases/process)

 ## Hotfixes

 Hotfix (or patch) releases are not preplanned and are made to address critical issues with the current release.
 The criteria and process below are set as a guideline to help determine what is a hotfix.

-Related
-{: .label .label-red}

-* Hotfix [versioning]({{ site.baseurl }}docs/resources/versions)
-* Major and minor [releases]({{ site.baseurl }}docs/releases/process)

 ### Criteria

-Hotfixes or patch releases are only made when a certain set of crieter
+...

 ### Considerations